loopbackio/loopback-next/docs/site/DEVELOPING.md

 This is why we have two sets of `tsconfig` files:

-- At monorepo root, there is `tsconfig.json` used by VS Code.
+- At monorepo root, there is `tsconfig.json` used by VS Code and `tsconfig.build.json` used by `eslint`.
-- Inside each package, there is `tsconfig.build.json` used by `npm run build` command.
+- Inside each package, there is `tsconfig.json` used by `npm run build` command.

 ## Renovate bot